HeathLoganCampbell/FirstMCP/readme.md

 * MCP inspector made life a lot easier https://github.com/modelcontextprotocol/inspector
 * LLMs suck at making MCP Servers, ironically.
 You can fix this by giving it the docs

+## I Think
+Overall, I think it's really critical we can make and run these models locally for the next 1 - 3 years because we could leverage some unreal ideas but it was a bit more difficult than I thought to set up a mcp server.

+ideas
+* make a MCP for WinForms application so reproducing bugs, features & tests becomes a lot easier, making it easier to onboard new people.

 ## Set Up
 * MCP Client = vs code / copilot
 * MCP Server = locally hosted C# app with http